LIANGZEYAN/Participatory-Auditing-Bias/README.md

 - **Step 1** requires only ColBERT rankings (no click data needed)
 - **Step 2** creates dummy qrels if none provided (assumes top-10 are relevant)
+- **Step 3** evaluation interface reads CSV directly - no database import script needed
-- Both scripts use SimCSE-BERT for semantic similarity computation
+- All scripts use SimCSE-BERT for semantic similarity computation
 - GPU acceleration available if CUDA is installed

 ## Citation